NLeSC/pointcloud-benchmark/README.md

 ------------------

 If one wants to add a new PCDMS into this benchmark platform it is required:
- - To add a Loader class
- - To add a Querier class
- - To add a ini file

- --Loader class-- must inherit from AbstractLoader and implement the methods initialize, process, close, size, getNumPoints.
+ - To add a Loader class.
+The new class must inherit from AbstractLoader and implement the methods initialize, process, close, size, getNumPoints.

- --Querier class-- must inherit from AbstractQuerier and implement the methods initialize, query, close
+ - To add a Querier class.
+The new class must inherit from AbstractQuerier and implement the methods initialize, query, close.

- --ini file-- must contain at least the following sections and options:
+ - To add a ini file which must contain at least the following sections and options:

  ```
  [General]